Trump on Irma: 'We've never seen anything like this'

 "This is a storm of enormous destructive power, and I ask everyone in the storm path to heed all instructions, get out of its way," the President said, echoing a tweet he posted Saturday evening.
 "And government officials, I know you're working so hard, you'll never work like this, and I appreciate also your bravery.
 Property is replaceable but lives are not, and safety has to come first."

-Trump also said he plans to ask Congress to expedite tax reform efforts in the face of damages caused by the hurricane.
+Trump also said he plans to ask Congress to expedite tax reform efforts in the wake of damages caused by the hurricane.

 "I think now, with what's happened with the hurricane, I'm gonna ask for a speed up," he said.
 "I wanted a speed up anyway, but now we need it even more so.
 So we need to simplify the tax code, reduce taxes very substantially on the middle class, and make our business tax more globally competitive.
 We're the highest anywhere in the world right now."